-\\Arsenic: While your drinking water meets the federal and state standard for arsenic, it does contain low levels of arsenic.
+Arsenic: While your drinking water meets the federal and state standard for arsenic, it does contain low levels of arsenic.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
 The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.

-\Santa Rosa Golf has a treatment system in place to bring both Manganese and Arsenic to acceptable levels.
+Santa Rosa Golf has a treatment system in place to bring Arsenic to acceptable levels.

 The Santa Rosa Golf and Country Club water system is operated under contract by Weeks Water Treatment of Sebastopol.
-To inquire about the system or to report trouble, please call 707-823-3184. \Samples taken in 2015 for Manganese were over the MCLs for secondary standards.
-Secondary standards are set for aesthetic reasons to protect the taste, odor and appearance of drinking water.
+To inquire about the system or to report trouble, please call (707) 823-3184.